raul-izquierdo/english/sources/grammar/Parts of Speech/Linking Words.md

     ?
 En lo que a mi respecta, el proyecto va bien : `As far as I'm concerned, the project is going well`

 cuando se trata de X,
-    = when it comes to X `When it comes to learning a language, practice is key`
+    = when it comes to X
+    ?
+Cuando se trata de aprender un idioma, la práctica es clave : `When it comes to learning a language, practice is key`

 Respecto a X, ...
-    = regarding X `Regarding the project, we need to discuss the budget` = with regard to X (f) `With regard to the project, we need to discuss the budget`
+    = regarding X
+    ?
+Respecto al proyecto, tenemos que hablar del presupuesto : `Regarding the project, we need to discuss the budget` = with regard to X (f)
+    ?
+Con respecto al proyecto, tenemos que hablar del presupuesto : `With regard to the project, we need to discuss the budget`

 En cuanto a X, ...
-    = as for X `As for the project, we need to discuss the budget`
+    = as for X
+    ?
+En cuanto al proyecto, tenemos que hablar del presupuesto : `As for the project, we need to discuss the budget`

 pero en cuanto a...
-    = but as for (más informal) `I like the movie, but as for the ending, I didn't like it` - `"I like pizza, but as for pasta, I'm not a fan`
+    = but as for (más informal)
+    ?
+Me gusta la película, pero en cuanto al final, no me gustó : `I like the movie, but as for the ending, I didn't like it`
+    ?
+Me gusta la pizza, pero en cuanto a la pasta, no soy fan : `I like pizza, but as for pasta, I'm not a fan` = but regarding (más formal)
-    = but regarding (más formal) `I like the movie, but regarding the ending, I didn't like it`
+    ?
+Me gusta la película, pero respecto al final, no me gustó : `I like the movie, but regarding the ending, I didn't like it`

-o, mejor dicho, ... = ..., or rather, ... `I like the beach, or rather, I love it`
+o, mejor dicho, ... = ..., or rather, ...
+    ?
+Me gusta la playa, o mejor dicho, la amo : `I like the beach, or rather, I love it`

-después de todo = after all (clarifica) `He seemed uninterested, but after all, he was just shy`
+después de todo = after all (clarifica)
+    ?
+Parecía desinteresado, pero después de todo, solo era tímido : `He seemed uninterested, but after all, he was just shy`

-en gran medida = to a large extent `To a large extent, the project was successful`
+en gran medida = to a large extent
+    ?
+En gran medida, el proyecto fue exitoso : `To a large extent, the project was successful`

 algo relacionado con
-    = something to do with (oral) `I want to talk about something to do with the project` - `I want to talk about something to do with the meeting`
+    = something to do with (oral)
+    ?
+Quiero hablar de algo relacionado con el proyecto : `I want to talk about something to do with the project` ?
+Quiero hablar de algo relacionado con la reunión : `I want to talk about something to do with the meeting` = something related to (escrito)
-    = something related to (escrito) `I want to talk about something related to the project` - `I want to talk about something related to the meeting`
+    ?
+Quiero hablar de algo relacionado con el proyecto : `I want to talk about something related to the project` ?
+Quiero hablar de algo relacionado con la reunión : `I want to talk about something related to the meeting`

 ## Selecting

 de entre todos
-    = among all `among all the parcels, I took the right one`
+    = among all
+    ?
+De entre todos los paquetes, cogí el correcto : `among all the parcels, I took the right one`

 nada más que / solo..
-    = nothing but `I want nothing but the best for you` - `He does nothing but complain` = no one but (para personas) `I want no one but you` - `He does no one but complain`
+    = nothing but
+    ?
+No quiero nada más que lo mejor para ti : `I want nothing but the best for you` ?
+No hace nada más que quejarse : `He does nothing but complain` = no one but (para personas)
+    ?
+No quiero a nadie más que a ti : `I want no one but you` ?
+No hace nadie más que quejarse : `He does no one but complain`

 cualquier cosa menos X.. (es lo opuesto a X)
-    = anything but `He's anything but stupid`
+    = anything but
+    ?
+Es cualquier cosa menos estúpido : `He's anything but stupid`

 todo excepto X
-    = everything but `I like everything but the soup` - `I like everything but the weather`
+    = everything but
+    ?
+Me gusta todo excepto la sopa : `I like everything but the soup` ?
+Me gusta todo excepto el clima : `I like everything but the weather`

 ## Summary and Conclusion